Itz-KunalGupta/Health_Prediction-/README.md

 We implemented two machine learning algorithms:

-Logistic Regression:
+Decision Tree:

-Simple and efficient for binary classification problems.
+Simple and interpretable for classification problems.

 Provided a baseline to evaluate the complexity of the problem. 📊